Sarah Cotton, mother of two slain B.C. girls, testifies at ex-partner's trial

 VANCOUVER -- A mother says she "screamed like never before" when police told her that her two young daughters had been found dead in their father's apartment in Oak Bay, B.C., in December 2017.

-Sarah Cotton began her testimony Monday at the trial for Andrew Berry, who has pleaded not guilty to second-degree murder in the deaths of his daughters, four-year-old Aubrey and six-year-old Chloe.
+Sarah Cotton testified Monday at the trial for Andrew Berry, who has pleaded not guilty to second-degree murder in the deaths of his daughters, four-year-old Aubrey and six-year-old Chloe.

 Cotton told a British Columbia Supreme Court jury that she began frantically calling and texting Berry after he failed to return their daughters at noon on Christmas Day as required by a court order.

-"I knew at that point it wasn't good," she said, adding she was also concerned when police from the nearby Saanich detachment began arriving at the Oak Bay station.

-An officer asked her to go into the chief's office, and Cotton recalled that two officers sat her down in a chair and held on tightly as they delivered the news.
+She recalled that two officers sat her down in a chair and held her tightly as they delivered the news.

 "I screamed like never before.
 I was in shock."